-- A. Product Data: For each type of product. - 1.
-Include construction details, material descriptions, fire-resistance ratings, and finishes. - B. Shop Drawings: Include the following: - 1.
-Elevations of each frame type. - 2.
-Frame details for each frame type, including dimensioned profiles and metal thicknesses. - 3.
-Locations of reinforcement and preparations for hardware. - 4.
-Details of each different wall opening condition. - 5.
-Details of electrical raceway and preparation for electrified hardware, access control systems, and security systems. - 6.
-Details of anchorages, joints, field splices, and connections. - 7.
-Details of accessories. - 8.
-Details of moldings, removable stops, and glazing. - C. Product Schedule: For hollow-metal frames, prepared by or under the supervision of supplier, using same reference numbers for details and openings as those on Drawings.
+- A. Product Data Submittals: For each product. - 1.
+Include construction details, material descriptions, core descriptions, and finishes. - B. Shop Drawings: Include the following: - 1.
+Elevations of each door type. - 2.
+Details of doors, including vertical- and horizontal-edge details and metal thicknesses. - 3.
+Frame details for each frame type, including dimensioned profiles and metal thicknesses. - 4.
+Locations of reinforcement and preparations for hardware. - 5.
+Details of each different wall opening condition. - 6.
+Details of electrical raceway and preparation for electrified hardware, access control systems, and security systems. - 7.
+Details of anchorages, joints, field splices, and connections. - 8.
+Details of accessories. - 9.
+Details of moldings, removable stops, and glazing. - C. Product Schedule: For hollow-metal doors and frames, prepared by or under the supervision of supplier, using same reference numbers for details and openings as those on Drawings.
 Coordinate with final door hardware schedule.